Many online lenders ask borrowers to upload bank statements, pay stubs, tax forms, and other financial documents to assess creditworthiness.

 The Solutions that Fight Back Against Document Fraud

-Lenders can fight back against document fraud with the right technology.
-Ocrolus uses artificial intelligence, multiple layers of machine-augmented human review, and industry knowledge acquired through collaboration with 50+ top lenders to stop fraud – including document fraud – in its tracks.
+Lenders can fight back against document fraud with the right automated document tampering technology.
+Ocrolus uses artificial intelligence, multiple layers of machine-augmented human review, and industry knowledge acquired through collaboration with 50+ top lenders to stop fraud – including loan application fraud – in its tracks.

-Ocrolus combines automated fraud analysis with human review by trained specialists.
+Ocrolus combines automated fraud analysis with trained human-in-the-loop review.
 The platform pairs the speed, efficiency, and capabilities of automation with the expertise and judgment of experienced human reviewers, leading to more profitable deals and less fraud false positives.

 To gain additional leverage, lenders can also harness digital data sources to augment and streamline anti-fraud underwriting processes.